 You can’t just turn up and compete in an Olympic Games.
 The road to the Olympics requires considerable self-sacrifice, training and preparation.
 And you can’t get a car licence without first obtaining a learner’s permit and undergoing a test.

 In fact, there’s not a lot any of us can achieve without first going through a period of learning and preparation.

-By dying, Jesus proved to us all he was man, but by rising, He proved He was God.
+We can experience the joy of Easter more fully by preparing during the Lenten period, bearing in mind that by dying, Jesus proved to us all he was man, but by rising, He proved He was God.